 Characteristics of high-quality implementation

 Investments in capacity-building and professional learning opportunities improve the ability of all stakeholders to collaborate and engage in a process of continuous improvement.

-The national Coalition for Community Schools and partners identify standards around collaborative leadership and practices as reflecting high-quality implementation:
+The national Coalition for Community Schools and partners identify standards around collaborative leadership and practices reflecting high-quality implementation, as follows: